aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/system-drawing-alternative/_index.md

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 The Aspose.Drawing.Common package can be downloaded from the <a href="https://www.nuget.org/packages/Aspose.Drawing.Common">NuGet package manager repository</a>.
-For the API description, please refer to the <a href="https://products.aspose.com/drawing/net/">Aspose .NET APIs for 2D Graphics Drawing</a> product page.
+For the API description, please refer to the <a href="https://products.aspose.com/drawing/java/">Aspose Java APIs for 2D Graphics Drawing</a> product page.
 </p>